Federal Aviation Administration (FAA), DOT.

-These special conditions are issued for the Boeing Model 787-8 airplane.
+This notice proposes special conditions for the Boeing Model 787-8 airplane.
 This airplane will have novel or unusual design features when compared to the state of technology envisioned in the airworthiness standards for transport category airplanes.
 The Boeing Model 787-8 airplanes will use high capacity lithium ion battery technology in on-board systems.
-For these design features, the applicable airworthiness regulations do not contain adequate or appropriate safety standards.
-These special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing standards.
+For this design feature, the applicable airworthiness regulations do not contain adequate or appropriate safety standards.
+These proposed special conditions contain the additional safety standards that the Administrator considers necessary to establish a level of safety equivalent to that established by the existing airworthiness standards.
 Additional special conditions will be issued for other novel or unusual design features of the Boeing Model 787-8 airplanes.

 On March 28, 2003, Boeing applied for an FAA type certificate for its new Boeing Model 787-8 passenger airplane.
 The Boeing Model 787-8 airplane will be an all-new, two-engine jet transport airplane with a two-aisle cabin.
 The maximum takeoff weight will be 476,000 pounds, with a maximum passenger count of 381 passengers.

-Under provisions of 14 Code of Federal Regulations (CFR) 21.17, Boeing must show that Boeing Model 787-8 airplanes (hereafter referred to as “the 787”) meet the applicable provisions of 14 CFR part 25, as amended by Amendments 25-1 through 25-117, except §§ 25.809(a) and 25.812, which will remain at Amendment 25-115.
+Under provisions of 14 CFR 21.17, Boeing must show that Boeing Model 787-8 airplanes (hereafter referred to as “the 787”) meet the applicable provisions of 14 CFR part 25, as amended by Amendments 25-1 through 25-117, except §§ 25.809(a) and 25.812, which will remain at Amendment 25-115.
 If the Administrator finds that the applicable airworthiness regulations do not contain adequate or appropriate safety standards for the 787 because of a novel or unusual design feature, special conditions are prescribed under provisions of 14 CFR 21.16.

-In addition to the applicable airworthiness regulations and special conditions, the 787 must comply with the fuel vent and exhaust emission requirements of 14 CFR part 34 and the noise certification requirements of 14 CFR part 36.
-The FAA must also issue a finding of regulatory adequacy pursuant to section 611 of 92, the “Noise Control Act of 1972.”
+In addition to the applicable airworthiness regulations and special conditions, the 787 must comply with the fuel vent and exhaust emission requirements of 14 CFR part 34 and the noise certification requirements of part 36.
+In addition, the FAA must issue a finding of regulatory adequacy pursuant to section 611 of Public Law 92-574, the “Noise Control Act of 1972.”

 The 787 design includes planned use of lithium ion batteries for the following applications:

 Large, high capacity, rechargeable lithium ion batteries are a novel or unusual design feature in transport category airplanes.
-This type of battery has certain failure, operational, and maintenance characteristics that differ significantly from those of the nickel-cadmium and lead-acid rechargeable batteries currently approved for installation on large transport category airplanes.
-The FAA issues these special conditions to require that (1) all characteristics of the lithium ion battery and its installation that could affect safe operation of the 787 are addressed, and (2) appropriate maintenance requirements are established to ensure the availability of electrical power from the batteries when needed.
+This type of battery has certain failure, operational, and maintenance characteristics that differ significantly from those of the nickel-cadmium and lead-acid rechargeable batteries currently approved for Start Printed Page 21163installation on large transport category airplanes.
+The FAA is proposing this special condition to require that (1) All characteristics of the lithium ion battery and its installation that could affect safe operation of the 787 are addressed, and (2) appropriate maintenance requirements are established to ensure the availability of electrical power from the batteries when needed.